Willem Arondeus: Resistance movement

 Their attack, which took place on 27 March 1943, was partially successful, and they managed to destroy 800,000 identity cards (15% of the records), and retrieve 600 blank cards and 50,000 guilders.
 The building was blown up and no one was caught on the night of the attack.
-However, due to an unknown betrayer, Arondeus was arrested on 1 April 1943.
-Arondeus refused to give up the rest of his team but his notebook was found, and as a result, a majority of the group were also arrested.
-Belifante was the sole person from the group to have survived, forcing her to take on a man's identity and go undercover.
+However, due to an unknown betrayer, Arondéus was arrested on 1 April 1943.
+Arondéus refused to give up the rest of his team but his notebook was found, and as a result, a majority of the group were also arrested.
+Belinfante was the sole person from the group to have survived, forcing her to take on a man's identity and go undercover.

-On 18 June 1943, Arondeus was tried and sentenced to death, along with 13 other men who participated.
+On 18 June 1943, Arondéus was tried and sentenced to death, along with 13 other men who participated.
 Two of the group received clemency, but the others were executed on 1 July 1943.
-Arondeus pleaded guilty and took the full blame, which may be why two young doctors were spared from execution and given custodial sentences instead.
-Before his execution, Arondeus made a point of ensuring the public would be aware that he and two other men in the group, Bakker and Brouwer, were gay, asking either a friend or his lawyer (accounts vary) to: "Tell the people that homosexuals can be brave!"
+Arondéus pleaded guilty and took the full blame, which may be why two young doctors were spared from execution and given custodial sentences instead.
+Before his execution, Arondéus made a point of ensuring the public would be aware that he and two other men in the group, Bakker and Brouwer, were gay, asking either a friend or his lawyer (accounts vary) to "Tell people that homosexuals are not cowards."
+(In Dutch: "Zeg de mensen dat homoseksuelen niet per definitie zwakkelingen zijn.")

 Legacy

-In 1945, after the liberation of the Netherlands, Arondeus's family was awarded a posthumous medal by the Dutch government in his honour.
+In 1945, after the liberation of the Netherlands, Arondéus's family was awarded a posthumous medal by the Dutch government in his honour.
 In 1984, he was awarded the Resistance Memorial Cross.
-On 19 June 1986, Yad Vashem recognized Arondeus as Righteous Among the Nations.
+On 19 June 1986, Yad Vashem recognized Arondéus as Righteous Among the Nations.

-In 2023 the English actor and broadcaster Stephen Fry made a Channel 4 documentary about Arondeus and Belinfante's wartime resistance activity, Willem & Frieda, notably the "all-night forgery parties fuelled by booze and amphetamines [that] saved thousands of Jews".
+In 2023 the English actor and broadcaster Stephen Fry made a Channel 4 documentary about Arondéus and Belinfante's wartime resistance activity, Willem & Frieda.

+In popular culture

+In National Geographic's biographical World War II drama miniseries A Small Light, Willem Arondéus is played by Sean Hart.